 Even so, tearing up roots at his age was uncommon and certainly wrenching.
 Perhaps it was his adult children who lobbied for emigration.
 A few others from their village had gone before.
 It is pretty certain that the Riedesels never owned land in Crawford County.
-They worked for others or perhaps rented land, but when they did accumulate enough cash it was invested in land around Wheatland, Iowa.17
+They worked for others or perhaps rented land, but when they did accumulate enough cash it was invested in land around Wheatland, Iowa.18

 Of Florentine we can speculate even less.
 She wasn't yet 60 but life was hard for women as well as men.
 She had buried three children back in Wunderthausen.
-Yet assuming that her sister Elisabeth Gertraud (mother of Ludwig Dürr) came with them, she was at least in the company of virtually all her immediate family.
+For a few brief years, she was together again with her sisters in America and all her immediate family.

-17 We know that the small house in Wunderthausen was sold to Daniel Müsse but I have no information about the terms of the sale.
+18 We know that the small house in Wunderthausen was sold to Daniel Müsse but I have no information about the terms of the sale.
 At best it may have covered their passage to America.
 Or perhaps their "rich relatives" in America made it possible.
 It is said that Ludwig Dürr who came in 1844 had his fare paid by someone in exchange for building a barn, he being a carpenter.

 I see no cause to blame anyone for the disappearance of the burying ground.
-As noted, Christian and Maria Elisabeth Gerhard eventually moved to Wheatland leaving the family plot behind.
+As noted, Christian and Maria Elisabeth Gerhardt eventually moved to Wheatland leaving the family plot behind.
 I don't have a history at this time of the land ownership in the past century but it is clear that family connections to the little cemetery withered long ago.
-Later generations of Gerhards and Hockers belonged to "proper" churches and were interred in the more-permanent cemeteries of the area.
+Later generations of Gerhardts and Hockers belonged to "proper" churches and were interred in the more-permanent cemeteries of the area.

-Family records concur that the following died near Galion around 1847 and are presumably all buried in what was once the "Settlement Cemetery" along with an unknown number of earlier Gerhard family members:
+Family records concur that the following died near Galion around 1847 and are presumably all buried in what was once the "Settlement Cemetery" along with an unknown number of earlier Gerhardt family members:

 - Ludwig Riedesel (b.
 1784 in Weymers house in Wunderthausen) - Florentine Althaus, wife of Ludwig Riedesel, (b.
 1792 in Haase house in Wunderthausen) - (Maria) Amalia Beitzel, wife of L. Henry Riedesel (b.
 1822 in the house Unter der Leye in Wunderthausen) - Anna Elisabeth Riedesel, daughter of L. Henry and Amalia (b.
-1842 in Haase house)18
+1842 in Haase house)19